usnistgov/pyPRISM/docs/install/manual.cui.rst

 .. note::

-    Unless specified explicitly, the command below should work for Linux, OSX, and Windows.
+    Unless specified explicitly, the commands below should work for Linux, OSX, and Windows.

 .. note::